maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-567.png)
 .
 All Azure Bastion resources deployed in subnets of size /27 prior to this date are unaffected by this change and will continue to work, but we highly recommend increasing the size of any existing AzureBastionSubnet to /26 in case you choose to take advantage of host scaling in the future.

-##
+## packet capture for period of time

+You manage a virtual network named VNet1 that is hosted in the West US Azure region.
+VNet1 hosts two virtual machines named VM1 and VM2 that run Windows Server.
 You need to inspect all the network traffic from VM1 to VM2 for a period of three hours.

-Solution: From Azure Network Watcher, you create a packet capture.
+:o: From Azure Network Watcher, you create a packet capture.

 ## Route-base S2P